 Tension Type Headache has the following criteria:

-A) At least 10 episodes fulfilling the criteria B-D.
+A) At least 10 episodes fulfilling criteria.

 B) Headache lasting from 30 minutes to 7 days.

-C) Headache has at least two of the following characteristics:
+C) Headache has at least two of the following characteristics.

 1. Bilateral location